AcTExplore: Active Tactile Exploration of Unknown Objects: Method

 \subsection{State Representation}

-The state serves as the sole input of the explorer so it has to be sufficiently informative, enabling the model to generate exploratory actions.
-Let $s_t$ be the state which serves as the input for $\pi_\theta$ at time $t$.
+The state serves as the sole input to the explorer, so it has to be sufficiently informative, enabling the model to generate exploratory actions.
+Let $s_t$ be the state input for $\pi_\theta$ at time $t$.
 Considering the possibility that multiple optimal actions correspond to the observation $O_t$ at finger pose $\mathcal{P}_t$, it is advantageous to construct a state representation $s_t$ that incorporates short-term memory.
 This can be achieved by using a sequence of $k$ consecutive observations $\{O_t, O_{t-1},\ldots, O_{t-(k-1)}\}$ to encapsulate the complexity of the state, enabling the policy to generate the appropriate action for long-horizon exploration.
-Therefore, $s_t = f(O_t, O_{t-1},\ldots, O_{t-(k-1)})$, where $f$ can be any function, connecting spatio-temporal information on sensor like optical flow which is computationally costly to generate on the fly.
-The purpose of this function is to reduce the dimensionality of $s_t$ while extracting critical features for the state representation \cite{DBLP:journals/corr/abs-1808-00177} which are not feasible to infer from a single observation.
+Therefore, $s_t = f(O_t, O_{t-1},\ldots, O_{t-(k-1)})$, where $f$ can be any function representing spatio-temporal information on the sensor like optical flow, which is however computationally costly to generate on the fly.
+This function aims to reduce the dimensionality of $s_t$ while extracting critical features for the state representation \cite{doi:10.1177/0278364919887447}, which are not feasible to infer from a single observation.
 This is particularly valuable for learning high-level, complex actions that require a wider view.
-We conduct extensive experiments investigating the effectiveness of various state representations in Section \ref{sec:exp}.
-In Fig. \ref{fig:overview}, we visualized the resulting tactile readings and our proposed functions $f$: in which $\alpha_i$ are decreasing and $\sum_{i=0}^{k-1} \alpha_i = 1$ so the most recent reading $O_{t}$ is the most effective observation in $s_t$ and others will be averaged respectively.
+We conduct extensive experiments investigating the effectiveness of various state representations in Sec. \ref{sec:exp}.
+In Fig. \ref{fig:overview}, we visualize the resulting tactile readings and our proposed functions $f$: where $\alpha_i$ are decreasing and $\sum_{i=0}^{k-1} \alpha_i = 1$ so the most recent reading $O_{t}$ is the most effective observation in $s_t$, and others will be averaged respectively.